 At JMBC, fulfilling ministerial requirements are as important as academic requirements.

-During residential studies all students are actively involved in ministry under supervision.
-Ministry on campus (Ministry Groups) involves students being placed in small groups, each under a Faculty Advisor, for growing together in Christ through supportive care and fellowship.
+During residential studies, all students are actively involved in ministry under supervision.
+Ministry on campus (Care Groups) involves students being placed in small groups, each under a Faculty Advisor, for growing together in Christ through supportive care and fellowship.
 These small groups provide opportunities for students to develop a team spirit as well as exercise their spiritual gifts and talents.

 Each student is placed in a weekend ministry team that is involved in a particular ministry in the neighbourhood of Jubilee.
 Every student is expected to be involved in ministry activities for at least two or three hours per week during the weekends, under a faculty or staff supervisor.
 The Dean of Ministry coordinates these ministry activities.